 Multiple locks on Fire Doors (Non Exit) – Multiple locks on Fire doors are permitted.
 However, there are still rules and regulations that must be followed, outlining which combination of locks can be installed to ensure that the Fire rating is not compromised.
 For more information on compliant locks please call and talk with one of our technicians.

-Solution – Where secondary non compliant locks have been installed, in most circumstances other locksmiths may recommend the installation of a new door, which can cost thousands, however in most cases if filled with the correct fire filler retardant, the existing fire door can remain and achieve certification.
-It is essential that a tradesman qualified to work on Fire doors must be engaged.
+Solution – Where secondary non compliant locks have been installed, a replacement door will often be required.
+However, in some circumstances the existing door can be filled with the correct fire filler retardant and achieve certification.
+This is at the discretion of the certifier and it is essential that a tradesman qualified to work on Fire doors is engaged.

-Please be aware that the previous information does not cover all areas required to pass an inspection and are only the most common faults we tend to see in our trade as qualified Locksmiths.
+Please note that we are not licensed certifiers and that this information does not cover all areas required to pass an inspection.
+It is only the most common faults we tend to see in our trade as qualified Locksmiths.